 Yes, you will wake up from your anesthetic and because of our special technique, most patients wake up within minutes and pleasantly surprised that their “wonderful” nap is over.

-Again, because we utilize a special anesthesia technique in Dr. Chong’s practice, we have eliminated post-operative nausea in 99% of our patients!
+Again, because we utilize a special anesthesia technique in Dr. Chong’s Orange County practice, we have eliminated post-operative nausea in 99% of our patients!

 2. General vs. MAC?

 General anesthesia is the “heaviest” form of anesthesia, and typically involves stronger drugs, muscle paralysis, anesthesia gases and a breathing tube.
 While general anesthesia is very safe, it typically produces excessive grogginess and nausea when patients wake up after their procedure.
 MAC is Monitored Anesthesia Care, or in layman’s terms, “twilight sleep” anesthesia under the control and direction of an anesthesiologist.
 This is a lighter form of anesthesia, using more rapidly metabolized sedatives and patients are breathing on their own without a breathing tube or inhaling any nauseagenic anesthesia gases.
-In Dr. Chong’s practice, we exclusively use MAC because it provides our patients with a pleasant sleep experience without the heaviness or nausea of general anesthesia.
+In Dr. Chong’s practice, we use MAC for most of our plastic surgery procedures because it provides our patients with a pleasant sleep experience without the heaviness or nausea of general anesthesia.

 3. Do I breathe on my own?

-Yes you will always be breathing on your own during the surgical procedure.
+Yes, you will always be breathing on your own during the surgical procedure.
 Again, we do not insert any breathing tubes into your windpipe during our cases.
 You will only be breathing air and oxygen.
 You will NOT be breathing in any nausea-provoking anesthesia gases.
-Your breathing is monitored constantly and continuously by our board-certified anesthesiologist.
+Your breathing is monitored constantly and continuously by a board-certified anesthesiologist.

 4. Will I be talking, responsive?

 No, for most of our procedures involving twilight anesthesia, our patients are comfortably asleep.
-For more minor procedures, minimal sedation may be chosen and during those cases, you make be awake but in a more relaxed state.
+For more minor procedures, minimal sedation utilizing a local anesthetic or light IV sedation may be chosen and during those cases, you may be awake but in a more relaxed state.

 5. Who provides the anesthesia?